kubeshop/botkube-docs/content/configuration/_index.md

 You can update the configuration and use `helm upgrade` to update configuration values for the BotKube.

-You can also change values directly in ConfigMap - which is not reccomended but is great for quick experimentation.
+You can also change resource configuration directly in ConfigMap - which is not reccomended but is great for quick experimentation.
 You have to edit the configmap which will also restart the BotKube pod to update mounted configuration in the pod.

 ```bash
 $ kubectl edit configmap botkube-configmap -n botkube